Transport Insurance in Spain

 Single consignment vs annual open cover

-Single-consignment policies cover one specific shipment — appropriate for occasional or high-value one-off moves.
-Annual open-cover policies cover all consignments throughout the year up to a per-consignment limit (typically €50,000–€500,000) — appropriate for regular carriers.
-Premium calculation is based on annual turnover or kilometres run, with adjustment at year-end.
+Single-consignment policies cover one shipment.
+They suit occasional or high-value one-off moves.
+Annual open-cover policies cover every shipment in the year, up to a per-shipment limit (usually €50,000–€500,000).
+They suit regular carriers.
+The premium is based on your yearly turnover or kilometres driven, and is adjusted at year-end.

 Standard exclusions